retraigo/deto_website/content/events/non-technical-events/event5.md

 ## Rules & Guidelines

--   League/ knockout matches.- Team length: 8(5 main + 3 subs)
+-   League / knockout matches.- Team length: 8(5 main + 3 subs)
 -   Rolling substitution.
 -   The Referee's Decision Is Final.
 -   A player can participate only in a single team.